 How did you determine they were effective?

 To what extent did these features have a lasting effect on the program, after the end of the grant project?
-[4-1]
+[Map to Research Question 4-1]

 [IF OTHER PROGRAM FEATURES WERE NAMED BUT NOT DESCRIBED AS EFFECTIVE] Why do you think other features of your program were not effective?

 Thinking of your grant project as whole, what were the most important factors for success in recruiting and retaining diverse populations under this grant?
-[7-4]
+[Map to Research Question 7-4]

 FOLLOW UP:

 How did these factors contribute to your overall diversity goals?
-[7-4]
+[Map to Research Question 7-4]

 What did you find was most detrimental to attaining your diversity goals?
-[7-4]
+[Map to Research Question 7-4]

 We talked about <<enter diversity feedback>> under the goal of diversity and your final grant report mentioned that you used grant funds for <<enter funded elements identified in archival data>>.
 In what other ways did your program use the funding you received for this project?
-[1-1]
+[Map to Research Question 1-1]

 [construct list OF PROGRAM ELEMENTS, ENHANCEMENTS, ETC. from diversity section, archival DATA verification, and newly reported elements]